maliMirkec/personal-website/site/articles/angular-dragtable.md

 In this article, I wanted to provide detailed insight of the creation process of this Angular directive.

 I really enjoyed building it and I'm hoping you will enjoy using it.

-Share your thoughts by commenting on this article or [tweet me](https://twitter.com/malimirkeccita).